-- Further local infestation of the auditory canal, ear and sinuses possible.
+- Furthermore, local infestation of the auditory canal, ear and paranasal sinuses is possible.

-- In case of systemic infestation, infection occurs by inhalation of the spores.
-The lungs are primarily affected:
+- In systemic infestation, infection occurs by inhalation of the spores.
+In this case, the lungs are primarily affected:

-- Aspergilloma that spreads in a cavity of the lung.
+- Aspergilloma (fungal ball) spreading in a cavity of the lung.

-- In cases of pronounced polyätiological immunodeficiency (e.g. AIDS, organ transplantation), haematogenic spreading with infestation of several internal organs, pyemic-septic course with metastasis mainly in the heart muscle, endocardium, central nervous system and kidneys may occur.
+- In cases of pronounced polyetiologic immunodeficiency (e.g., AIDS, organ transplantation), hematogenous dissemination can occur with involvement of multiple internal organs, pyemic-septic course with metastasis primarily to the myocardium, endocardium, central nervous system, and kidneys.

 DiagnosisThis section has been translated automatically.

-- Detection of Aspergillus antibodies in the Aspergillus/Galactomann antigen test from serum, bronchial secretion or cerebrospinal fluid.
+Detection of Aspergillus antibodies in the Aspergillus/Galactomann antigen test from serum, bronchial secretions or cerebrospinal fluid.

-- In case of organ infestation: X-ray, spiral CT, Ak detection, brocnhoscopy with detection of aspergillus in bronchial secretion.
+In case of organ infestation: X-ray, spiral CT, Ak detection, brocnhoscopy with detection of Aspergillus in bronchial secretions.

 General therapyThis section has been translated automatically.

 For these balls of fungus spreading in lung caverns, purely drug-based therapy is ineffective.
 Surgical removal of aspergillomas if present.